Four Seasons: Variations in American Vitalist Film Comedy

 Tenacity and Re-presentation are thus everywhere in the brutal artistry of Rocky.

-We move then to Awe.
+We move then to the Spirit of Awe.
 In the triad of Fall vitalist humors, the least explicable in Rocky is Awe.
-And yet it is indubitably present.
+And yet the Spirit of Awe, even in a subtle but powerful sense of Gladness, is indubitably present.

 Awe is present in Philadelphia, for Americans the birthplace of the nation.
 It is present in the bicentennial of the current world champion of democracy, boasting in its accounting the longest series of regularly-scheduled elections in history.